 Secondhand Asbestos Exposure

-Although there are laws regulating the use of asbestos in both new construction and renovated buildings – such as the Asbestos Hazard Emergency Response Act (AHERA), which specifically addresses asbestos in schools – there are still many old buildings that have asbestos in them.
-In fact, many schools and universities still deal with asbestos exposure today, and it seems unlikely that the problem will go away any time soon.
+However, there are still many old buildings that have asbestos in them.
+In fact, many schools and universities still deal with asbestos exposure today.
+It is unlikely the problem will go away any time soon.

 Child Laborers in Developing Nations